 There’s a lot out there as far as learning resources go.
 Make some judicious choices and you can certainly teach yourself classical guitar without being overwhelmed.
 If you want to improve your sight-reading skills, I recommend 6 Books to Develop Your Sight-Reading.

 For the festive season I have compiled a list of great Christmas songs to learn:

 I have a related article on online lessons and resources (not just printed methods) for the classical guitar that covers a lot more educational ground.
 Feel free to check out my Online Resources for Learning Classical Guitar.

 I also have a detailed (though brief) account of what makes Carcassi’s method tick even after all these years, if you’re interested.
 If you want help in your scale practice, read my 6 Great Scale Books for Classical Guitar.

 For formal education on the classical guitar from one of the major institutions, check out my article on Review of Board Exams for Classical Guitar.
-Major schools like Trinity and RCM with the course content they offer are covered in the article.
+Major schools like Trinity and RCM are covered in the article.